Introducing The FROG Walker

 Voyar is introducing its FROG assistive walker, a more effective gait training and support solution for users with mobility impairments.

-Many diseases, injuries or birth defects compromise mobility of children.
+Many diseases, injuries or birth defects compromise mobility of individuals.
 First of all Cerebral palsy (CP), with an incidence of 3.6 per 1,000 live births in developed nations.
 Furthermore, there are neuromuscular disorders, Spina bifida, paralysis and spinal cord injuries.
 Compromised mobility represents a drastic impact in terms of social interaction and quality of life.
 Cardiovascular health and bone structure are negatively impacted.
 Availability of walking aids for mobility training from very young age is important.

 But also adults and elderly need walkers.
 Some might still be affected by above conditions from birth and continue to rely on support for walking.
 Others have developed mobility impairments with age, for example due to stroke or neurological disorders.